DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onIncidentOccurred.md

 * **type**
 The incident's type: *"error"* or *"warning"*.
 * **args**
 The argument of the incident's message.
 Depends on the incident.
-For example, it may be the name of the data source field that was specified incorrectly, or the name of the option that was not set properly.
+For example, it may be the name of the data source field that was specified incorrectly, or the name of the property that was not set properly.
 * **text**
 The text passed to the browser's console.
 Includes the **args** content, if there is any.
 * **widget**